greg-raven/Uncommon-Sense/_drafts/staging.md

 We have plenty of freedom in this country but not a great deal of independence.
 John W. Raper

-In recent years we have witnessed numerous marches on Washington in which one group or another has demanded new 'rights.'
+In recent years we have witnessed numerous marches on Washington in which one group or another has demanded new "rights."
 Frequently, such rights have not meant freedom from state control, but rather entitlement to state action, protection, or subsidy.
-In the process of yielding to the 'will of the people' and creating new rights, the state invariably enlarges itself and its bureaucracy.
+In the process of yielding to the "will of the people" and creating new rights, the state invariably enlarges itself and its bureaucracy.
 Each new right seems to demand a new agency to guarantee it, administer it, or deliver it.
 John W. Whitehead

 The True Gentleman is the man whose conduct proceeds from good will and an acute sense of propriety, and whose self-control is equal to all emergencies; who does not make the poor man conscious of his poverty, the obscure man of his obscurity, or any man of his inferiority or deformity; who is himself humbled if necessity compels him to humble another; who does not flatter wealth, cringe before power, or boast of his own possessions or achievements; who speaks with frankness but always with sincerity and sympathy; whose deed follows his word; who thinks of the rights and feelings of others, rather than his own; and who appears well in any company, a man with whom honor is sacred and virtue safe.
 John Walter Wayland